onRadius/mobile-engineer/README.md

 ## What you get in return
 You will receive a competitive salary with generous benefits that include health insurance, 401k, and lots more.
 But most importantly, you’ll work in an unmatched environment to learn and grow.

 You’ll work directly with Kai Yen, VP Engineering, who’s been a hands-on technology executive for over a decade.
 Kai has founded several technology companies and led award-winning, cross-functional teams.
+Kai loves React, GraphQL, TypeScript, PostgreSQL and lots of other modern tech and tools.

 You will make technical decisions, and provide significant input on customer needs and business direction.